 Atlantic Coast Analyses in Georgia

 Coastal flooding from the Atlantic Ocean affects communities in nine counties.
-The project team involved in the analysis of the flooding and the preparation of digital FIRMs, FIS reports, and related products for these counties includes representatives of FEMA; the Floodplain Management Office of the Georgia Department of Natural Resources (GA DNR); and their contractors.
+The project team involved in the analysis of the flooding and the preparation of new or updated digital FIRMs, FIS reports, and related products for these counties includes representatives of FEMA; the Floodplain Management Office of the Georgia Department of Natural Resources (GA DNR); and their contractors.

 Back to top